Dick Martin

-Thomas Richard Martin (January 30, 1922 – May 24, 2008), known professionally as Dick Martin, was an American comedian and director.
-He was known for his role as the co-host of the sketch comedy program Rowan & Martin's Laugh-In from 1968 to 1973.
+Thomas Richard Martin (January 30, 1922 – May 24, 2008) was an American comedian and director.
+He was known for his role as the co-host (and comic foil of Dan Rowan) of the sketch comedy program Rowan & Martin's Laugh-In from 1968 to 1973.

 Early life and career

 Martin was born in Battle Creek, Michigan, to William, a salesman, and Ethel Martin, a homemaker.
 In the early 1930s, the family moved to Detroit, where his teenage years included a bout with tuberculosis, which kept him out of the military.

 Early in his career, Martin was a staff writer for Duffy's Tavern, a radio situation comedy.
 He and Dan Rowan formed the comedy team Rowan and Martin in 1952 and played in nightclubs throughout the United States and overseas.
 Martin played a drunk heckling a Shakespearean performer, a mainstay of their act for years.
 They could frequently be seen as host-performers on NBC's Colgate Comedy Hour, alternating with Dean Martin and Jerry Lewis and other more established names.
 In 1958, they starred in Hal Kanter's comedy Western Once Upon a Horse..., which was a box office failure.
 In 1960, they asked NBC to cancel their contract four years early and the network agreed.

 In 1962, Martin worked solo, playing the next-door neighbor to Lucille Ball during the first season of her comeback comedy The Lucy Show.
 He and Rowan returned to the nightclub circuit until 1966, when they were asked to host the summer replacement series for The Dean Martin Show.
 He co-starred in the 1966 Doris Day movie The Glass Bottom Boat.